 - whether the bonds are callable (Can the issuing company “call” and buy back the bonds?
 If yes, under what conditions?)

 - conditions under which bonds can be converted into shares of common stock, and at what price (Based on the current stock price, how valuable is the conversion privilege?)

 As an example of convertibles (in this case, longer-term notes similar to bonds), an announcement by Citrix explained the deal offered to investors.
 Based on my reading, the terms of the deal can be changed by the issuing company as its needs change.

 Graham says claims about convertibles indicate they possess the best of both investing worlds: 1) the predictability of income through interest or dividend payments and 2) the opportunity to participate in stock-market gains.
 They’re also described as a “win-win” for the issuing company and investor.

 He contends that the convertible agreement can’t be a great deal for both parties.
 In addition, he argues that the convertible privilege is often offered in exchange for accepting less in income or lower quality in securities.

-A simpler way to invest: buy a better bond, perhaps one with a higher yield or better quality (with lower likelihood of losing value) OR purchase shares of common stock at an attractive price.
+A simpler way to invest: buy a better bond, perhaps one with a higher yield or better quality (with a lower likelihood of losing value), OR purchase shares of common stock at an attractive price.

 Further, convertibles muddied the waters in terms of financial reports.
 Specifically, additional common shares — made available through the conversion process — dilute earnings per share (EPS).
 Financial statements today typically display diluted EPS.
 But this information was not readily available in Graham’s day, potentially misleading investors regarding stock valuations.